This transcript has been edited for clarity.

 Laura: We were shooting from the hip. [laughter]

 Emily: That is a huge plan for 2017 but we are excited.
 We’ll be back into our normal routine next week so Wednesday 5 a.m.
-Central Time [laughs] the podcast comes out and so be looking for us.
+Central Time [laughs] the podcast comes out.
+Be looking for us.

 Emily: The survey yes, can’t forget about that.